 4/ Mark Bern is a popular contributor to the Seeking Alpha community.
 He wrote a series of article named “Basic Guide to Successful Investing”.
 Here is the link to part 1: https://seekingalpha.com/article/4157375-basic-guide-successful-investing-part .
 There are several parts; just look for the following parts by going to the search field.

 5/ Another great contributor is Brian from Simply Safe Dividends.
-Brian runs a website that rates the dividend stocks, especially on the dividend safety.
-Here are two links to his articles:
+Brian runs a website rating dividend stocks, especially on the dividend safety.
+Here is a link to one of his article: https://seekingalpha.com/article/4108261-buy-dividend-etf-manage-portfolio-individual-dividend-stocks

 6/ Chuck Carnevale is one of the most popular contributor to Seeking Alpha.
 He offers a useful tool named Fast Graph.
 It’s a subscription service but very efficient to validate if a stock is worth to be invested.